ClickCease

 Note, though, that you have to be organized before inspections start.
 Look up any paperwork about your house.
 Yes, that involves receipts for that furnace repair, warranty info for the water heater, or records of that roof patch job from two years ago.

-If you have documentation ready, the buyer will know you’ve been responsible about maintenance, even if you haven’t fixed everything that needs attention.
+If you have documentation ready, the buyer will know you’ve been responsible for maintenance, even if you haven’t fixed everything that needs attention.

 Repair Credits vs. Price Reductions

-Buyers love asking for money after inspections, and you’ve got two ways to give it to them.
+Buyers love asking for money after inspections, and you have two ways to give it to them.

 Yes, we’re talking about cash at closing for repairs or just knocking money off your sale price.

 Repair credits let buyers fix things their way after they own the house.
-Price reductions put less money in your pocket immediately but help you avoid any post-closing headaches.
+Price reductions immediately put less money in your pocket but help you avoid post-closing headaches.

 Think about what works best for your situation.
 If you need a certain amount of cash from the sale, price reductions might not work.
-Meanwhile, if you’re flexible about your final proceeds, reducing the price can simplify everything.
+Meanwhile, reducing the price can simplify everything if you’re flexible about your final proceeds.

 Your buyer’s preferences matter, too.
 Some want control over repairs, while others just want a better deal.